-Join Diana Weynand for an in-depth discussion in this video Adding freeze frames to end or start sections, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Adding freeze frames to end or start sections, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - When we point a still camera and say, "Hold it,"…we typically get what we want and need or something close.…But when we shoot video, there are no "Hold its,"…you just keep recording,…maybe 24, 25, or 30 frames a second,…depending on your camera's settings.…But somewhere in all that footage in those frames…there's very likely one very special frame…you could use to emphasize something in your story.…Is it a meaningful handshake, a shy smile,…or a hardworking coffee grower?…In the event library, in the graphics keyword collection,…let's take a look at the BUMPER called Delicious.…